51

 • 3

 Let's say a Muggle-born wizard who knows the ways of the Muggle world were to create platinum and sell it to Muggles (under the disguise of a 'mining company' or appearing as a very rich person), they could gain significant amounts of money, and through care, remain unnoticed.
 Then, they could use the money to buy Muggle-Wizard items (food, etc) in relatively unlimited quantities.
 This would relieve them of part of their financial woes, and their Wizarding financial position might improve significantly over time.
 They may even become the next Malfoys, if they're good businesswizards.
-Jun 6, 2012 at 1:22
+Commented Jun 6, 2012 at 1:22

 • 8